Different Uses and Benefits of Dandelion

-Dandelion is known by its jagged, hard and rough leaves, but most especially for its flower, which is yellow and circular.
+Dandelion has jagged, hard and rough leaves, but is most famous for its flower, which is yellow and circular.

-The flower is made up of a flowery plume that people oftentimes blow on to make a wish.
+The flower has a flowery plume that people often blow on to make a wish.
 In nature the wind is responsible for scattering the seeds nearby.
-That’s why they so commonly grow throughout large expansions of land.
+That’s why they so commonly grow and spread over long distances.

 Dandelion contains the following nutrients:

 - Vitamin C

 - Oleic acid